PingCAP-intern-LWB-HJY/narrative_knowledge/api/README.md

 - `process_strategy`: JSON object with processing pipeline configuration (optional)
   - `pipeline`: Array of tool names to execute
   - For JSON input, use `["blueprint_gen", "graph_build"]` (ETL not needed)
+  - For memory processing, now use default pipeline (MemoryGraphBuild), regardless of `process_strategy`

 **Example using curl (chat history):**
 ```bash